Lusitaniae/apache_exporter/README.md

 ## FAQ

+Q. Can I change the Dockerfile?

+A. In short no, it's not meant for end users.
+It's part of the CI/CD pipeline in which promu is cross building the exporter for all architectures and packaging them into a Docker image.

+Q. Can I run this exporter on different architectures (ARM)?

+A. This exporter is cross compiled to all architectures using [promu](https://github.com/prometheus/promu) by running `promu crossbuild`.
+You can find the resulting artifacts in the release page (Github) or docker images in [Quay](https://quay.io/repository/Lusitaniae/apache-exporter) or [Docker](https://hub.docker.com/r/lusotycoon/apache-exporter/).

+A. There's a 3rd party dashboard [here](https://grafana.com/dashboards/3894) which seems to work.

 Q. Is there a Grafana dashboard for this exporter?

 A. There's a 3rd party dashboard [here](https://grafana.com/dashboards/3894) which seems to work.